 Lamp black is a simple genuine pigment made of carbon black.
 A lightfast, permanent and opaque pigment, it has been used since prehistoric times, making it one of the oldest pigments still used today.

-Lamp black was commonly used in Egyptian tombs and murals as an alternative to charcoal which was considered less pure and dense.
-The pure carbon pigment is made from the residual soot wfrom burning oil and its name comes from the practice of making it with oil lamps.
-Older and less stable blacks made from oil also existed and were called Oil Black or Flame Black.
+Lamp black was commonly used in Egyptian tombs and murals as an alternative to charcoal, which was considered less pure and dense.
+The pure carbon pigment is made from the residual soot from burning oil and its name comes from the practice of making it with oil lamps.
+Older and less stable blacks made from oil also existed and were called oil black or flame black.

 It is a fluffy, fine pigment which has a bluish tint and produces a wide selection of slightly cool and blue greys.
-Due to its natural slow drying properties, it should not be used exclusively as an under-painting layer for oil paints, however drying times can be improved by adding drying mediums or by mixing with an other colour such as Umber.
+Due to its natural slow-drying properties, it should not be used exclusively as an under-painting layer for oil paints.
+But drying times can be improved by adding drying mediums or by mixing with another colour, such as umber.